ifsnop/mysqldump-php/README.md

 ## License

-This project is open-sourced software licensed under the [GPL license](https://www.gnu.org/copyleft/gpl.html)
+This project is open-sourced software licensed under the MIT license.

 ## Credits